 For purposes of child custody and visitation, it is important to know where the child lives – not where either the parent has lived.
 Although the parent against whom a child custody or visitation action has been filed may not have any connection with the state in which the action is filed, if the child satisfies the UCCJA requirements, sufficient jurisdiction is established.

-Actions Subsequent to Initial Child Custody and Visitation Decree (Modifications).
+2. Modification of Child Custody Orders (Actions Subsequent to Initial Child Custody and Visitation Decree).
 After child custody and visitation issues have initially been determined, the court which made those determinations retains the power to make orders regarding those issues — regardless of whether one of the parties moves outside that state.
 If both parties move out of that state, however, the initial court may lose its power to deal with continuing child custody and visitation issues.
 In such a case, the state where the child has lived for 6 months or more would become the appropriate place for further child custody and visitation litigation.

 Starting the Proceedings